failsafe-lib/failsafe/README-2x.md

 ## Migrating from 1.x

-Failsafe 2.0 features some API and behavior changes from 1.x.
+Failsafe 2.0 has API and behavior changes from 1.x.
 See the [CHANGES](CHANGES.md#2.0) doc for more details.

 ## Usage